-The Contingent Valuation method has been used e.g. for the valuation of rare and endangered species of plants and animals (Loomis, 1996), or for the valuation of measures aimed at reducing flood risk (Shabman et al., 1996; Liziński, 2007).
+The Contingent Valuation method has been used, e.g. for the valuation of rare and endangered species of plants and animals (Loomis, 1996), or for the valuation of measures aimed at reducing flood risk (Shabman et al., 1996; Liziński, 2007).

 Surveys based on WTP questions were conducted in France, for example.
-They concerned readiness to pay for the improvement of water quality in rivers.
+They concerned with the willingness to pay for the improvement of water quality in rivers.
 The results of the surveys showed that both industry and agriculture do not bear the costs resulting from water pollution.
 Households had the largest share in the expenditure on water protection (Cost recovery analysis or economic water cycle, 2005).

 The research using the contingent valuation method was also carried out in three municipalities on the island of Crete in Greece.
-The research was carried out by a team of employees of the Economic Department of the University of Crete in Rethymno in 2005.
-The questionnaire for the research was developed in such a way as to reveal the willingness of residents to pay for the implementation of municipal wastewater treatment plants in these municipalities (Genius, 2005).
+The research was carried out in the Economic Department of the University of Crete in Rethymno in 2005.
+The research questionnaire was developed in such a way as to reveal the willingness of residents to pay for the implementation of municipal wastewater treatment plants in these municipalities (Genius, 2005).